yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 ==== WRT54G v3.0 & WRT54G v3.1 ====

-This unit is just like the v2.2 Except it has an extra reboot button on the left front panel behind a Cisco logo.
+This unit is just like v2.2 except it has an extra button on the left front panel behind a Cisco logo.
+This button can be illuminated by either a yellow or white LED, and is used for the "Secure Easy Setup" encryption setup feature.

+/!\ '''NOTE:''' To take the front cover off of v3.1, you must first remove the small screws under the rubber covers of the front feet!

 ==== WRT54G v4.00 ====